Dhall777/pwdgen/README.md

-extremely minimalist password generation tool.  just install, run one command, then you have a strong, 32-character password.
+extremely minimal password generation tool.  just install, run one command, then you have a strong, 32-character password.

 To generate a password:
 ```elixir